 Tenancy Deposits

-From 6th April 2007 all deposits taken by landlords in relation to assured shorthold tenancies (AST) have to be covered by a Tenancy Deposit Protection scheme.
-This law was introduced to ensure that when a tenant pays a deposit, he or she is entitled to get all or part of it back.
+All deposits taken by landlords in relation to assured shorthold tenancies (AST) have to be covered by a Tenancy Deposit Protection scheme.
+This law was introduced to ensure that when a tenant pays a deposit, they are entitled to get all or part of it back.

 If using one of the insurance based schemes your landlord will keep the deposit but pay a premium to an insurer.
 At the end of the tenancy, if you and your landlord agree how the deposit should be divided, the landlord returns all or some of the deposit.